 3.2 Physical Conditions Across the LOC Plane

 To understand the optimally emitting cloud plane further, we analyze the dependence of electron temperature on location in the nH and φH plane.
 In Figure 3, we have plotted contours of Te at the face of the gas cloud.
 The teal lines represent increments of 0.2 dex, while the black lines represent increments of 1 dex.
 Note that though in Figure 3, we show temperatures that fall below the cut-off temperature of 4000 K, these have negligible contributions to the spectrum overall because they are stopped after one zone.
+[IN ORDER TO REMAIN CONSISTENT WITH THE OTHER FIGURES, SHOULD WE CHANGE THIS TO A COLOR MAP?]

 In Figure 3, we also show a sample of ionization parameter contours.
 Since the ionization parameter is dependent on both φH and nH (as described in § 3.1.4), contours of the ionization parameter create constant sloped lines on our grid.
-As seen in the figure, temperature increases with increasing U, reaching a peak of 107 K. It should be noted that there is not a strong relationship between gas density and temperature, but that certain heating and cooling mechanisms do change slightly along constant U values (K97).
+As seen in the figure, temperature increases with increasing U, reaching a peak of 107 K. It should be noted that there is not a strong relationship between nH and Te , but that certain heating and cooling mechanisms do change slightly along constant U values (K97).
 This produces the slight variation in temperature along the U contour lines.

-Though the general trend exhibited by our temperature contours is consistent with the literature, we find a dip in our temperature contours around log(nH ) = 1 when our models include grains.
+Though the general trend exhibited by our temperature contours is consistent with the literature [WHAT LITERATURE?], we find a dip in our temperature contours around log(nH ) = 1 when our models include grains.
 Tracking the heating at log(φH) = 12, we find that at log(nH ) = 0, the heating is dominated by grains and He I. However at log(nH ) = 1, He II and H I dominate the heating.
 This trend continues as 2 log(nH ) 4.
 The cooling at log(nH ) = 0 is dominated by O VI and dust, but then at log(nH ) = 1, Ne V and C IV are the dominant cooling mechanisms.
 Then, from 2 log(nH ) 4, O IV and O III dominate cooling again.
 This suggests that a change in the dominant cooling mechanism may be causing the fluctuation in temperature across the LOC plane.
 Overall, this does not pose too much concern, however, as most of the emission lines we track do not optimally emit in such low (0 log(nH ) 2) hydrogen density, moderate ionizing flux environments.

 In the bottom left of this figure, we also show the parameter space explored by other studies.
 Depicted in red is a study by Levesque et al. 2010, in green is Kewley et al. 2001, and in yellow is Moy et al. 2001.We show these studies overlaid on our grid to emphasize the breadth of our parameter space.
 It is worth noting that the studies listed above (Levesque et al. 2010, Kewley et al. 2001, and Moy et al. 2001) were looking at low-z galaxies and explored a parameter space that represents local H II regions.
 On the other hand, we do not limit our study to low-z or to typical Orion conditions but explore more extreme conditions that were likely more prevalent in the early universe.